-Five reasons why your lawyer may suggest a forensic accountant
+Five reasons why your lawyer may suggest a forensic accountant in legal cases

 Forensic accountants investigate fraud and financial misrepresentation.
 Lawyers will often seek the expertise of a forensic accountant in legal proceedings that involve areas such as corporate work, litigation, loss of profit claims, proceeds of crime reports and divorce.